han-nguyen97/8weeksqlchallenge/Case Study 1 - Danny's Diner /README.md

 ![image](https://github.com/han-nguyen97/8weeksqlchallenge/assets/83593831/def65be8-94a1-425c-af1f-cb0069435da4)

+- WITH clause: This part creates a temporary table called sales_members by combining two tables sales and menu using the common identifier product_id.
+The WHERE Clause ensures that the table only contains data before each customer becomes member.
+The DENSE_RANK() assigns a rank to each order based on the descending order of order_date, meaning that the latest order ranks first.
+- WHERE clause: Filters the result to include only rows with rank equals to 1.
+This ensures that only the latest order was shown.
+- - SELECT statement: Specifies the columns that will be presented in the final result.
+It includes customer_id, join_date, order_date, product_name

 **8. What is the total items and amount spent for each member before they became a member?**
 ```sql
 SELECT sales.customer_id,